Original air date: 3/31/1994

 - Crazy-Prepared: More on the crazy side, but the manager of a peanut butter factory insisted the workers spent two hours a day preparing themselves for elephant raids.
 Too bad he wasted time bragging to the workers.
 Amusingly, Stampy just ran through the factory without doing anything to the peanuts.

 - Cruel Elephant: Stampy.
 The family initially assumes he's just unhappy and ends up sending him to a sanctuary, but he bullies the other elephants there.
 Like people, some elephants are just jerks.

 - Didn't Think This Through: For both ends of the deal:

 - Bill and Marty offer Bart either $10,000 or a full-grown African elephant for winning the radio contest.
 Bart chooses the elephant.
 Bill and Marty are caught off guard because they never expected anyone to actually choose the gag prize, and don't have an elephant to give to Bart.
 This error nearly costs the two their jobs, as they're forced to get Bart an elephant or risk being replaced by the DJ 3000.

 - The same goes for Bart himself, who repeatedly turns down a $10,000 prize for an elephant that neither he nor his family is equipped to take care of.
-Justified since Bart is a self-described stupid ten-year-old who doesn't always think things through.
+Of course, Bart is only ten years old and doesn't always think things through.

 - Electric Torture: Snake does this to Chief Wiggum and the other police officers when he takes over the department and restrains the officers while taking their uniforms, guns, and tasers.
 Bill and Marty don't take it seriously.
 Wiggum doesn't seem to mind much either, actually enjoying it after a moment.